fortrabbit/help/docs/migrate-uni-to-pro.md

 * Your framework/CMS supports storage abstraction, so that you can use our [Object Storage](object-storage) Component
 * Your framework/CMS supports cache abstraction, so that you can use our [Memcache](memcache-pro) Component
 * Your framework/CMS does not use live updates (think "WordPress update button"), or you don't use them
-* You are familiar with Git
-* You are familiar with Terminal usage
+* You are familiar with Git and Terminal usage

 ### Check the install guides